Morotai Island Regency: Sumsum Island

+Sumsum island, a small islet about 3 miles from Daruba town (the port of Morotai), is where General Douglas MacArthur, commander of the Allied Forces in the Asia Pacific region during World War II stayed prepared for an attack on the Philippines.
+There are bunkers that served as headquarters and the landing site of amphibious ships.

 Morotai's southern plain was taken by Allied forces in September 1944 during the Battle of Morotai.
 In the latter part of 1944, 61,000 US Army personnel landed on Morotai.
 Two-thirds of them were engineers, who rapidly established facilities including harbours and two airstrips, plus extensive fuel stores.
 Mopping-up operations against small groups of Imperial Japanese forces on Morotai continued until the very end of the war.

 The island was an important Allied base.
 The US Thirteenth Air Force and Australian First Tactical Air Force were based at Morotai and attacked Japanese in other parts of the Dutch East Indies and southern Philippines.
 The island was a forward base for US landings in the Philippines.
 In early 1945, Australian Army engineers expanded the base facilities at Morotai to support forthcoming Australian landings in Borneo.
 On 9 September 1945, Morotai was the site of a formal surrender by the Japanese 2nd Army.
 US and Australian use of the base was discontinued following the end of the war.

 In 1974, the presence of the last confirmed Japanese holdout from the war, Private Teruo Nakamura (a member of the Amis people of Taiwan, known in his native language as Attun Palalin).
 Nakamura surrendered to an Indonesian Air Force search party on December 18 that year.